goriller/ginny-broker/README.md

-# ginny-kafka
+# ginny-broker
-Kafka provider for ginny
+broker provider for ginny